Monday updates from The Masters Tournament

 Gates opened to patrons at 8 a.m.
 This is the first Masters Tournament that is back to normal operations since before the pandemic in 2019.

-Tiger Woods arrived in Augusta on Sunday afternoon and played the second nine after a brief session at the Tournament Practice Area.
-He is scheduled to speak with the media on Tuesday morning at 11 a.m.
+Tiger Woods arrived at the Tournament Practice Facility shortly after 1:30 p.m.
+He played the second nine on Sunday and is scheduled to meet with the media on Tuesday morning at 11 a.m. as he continues to decide whether he will be able to play in The Masters.

+Other golfers on the course Monday included Jon Rahm, Rory McIlroy and 2020 Champion Dustin Johnson.

 Several participants are scheduled to hold news conferences on Monday, including two-time major champion Collin Morikawa and 2020 U.S. Open champion Bryson DeChambeau.